 The minimalist album '...I lay me down' represents yet another new direction and deepening in her musical journey.
 Here she explores her voice in more detail... and has brought her songs back to simple basics with a light 'jazz' edge.

-Her latest exploration has been into the world of poetry and soundscape.
+Wishing to express yet deeper stirrings in her heart and finding the world of 'song' not fitting anymore, she then found herself pulled in another direction - into the world of poetry and soundscape.
 The CD 'In Quietude' was born out of a period of blessed 'silence'... where a "blanket of quiet - thick yet soft" descended unasked into Tanmayo's life.
 From this space, a series of poems appeared which slowly made it known that they wished to be spoken and shared with the world.

-She also started playing both electric guitar and the low irish flute... and has expanded her creative talents to creating healing soundtracks and guided meditation music for coaches, guides and healers...
+Forever widening and expanding her creative vista, in the past few years she has created a collection of mystical paintings, short videos on You tube that explore the inner world of the soul and beyond, started playing both electric guitar and the low irish flute... and has expanded her creative talents to creating healing soundtracks and guided meditation music for coaches, guides and healers...